bioinformatics-ua/BioASQ/readme.md

 ```

-Quick explanation, the cache_folder is a backup folder used to save every repetitive process during the pipeline, for example, tokenization, BM25 index etc...
+Quick explanation, the cache_folder is a backup folder used to save every repetitive process during the pipeline, for example, tokenization, BM25 index, model weights etc...
 Every model generates a unique name based on their properties, so if a file with the same name is found this will be loaded instead of been created.